Data-driven Algorithms for Dimension Reduction in Causal Inference: Introduction

+We study the finite sample properties of the algorithms, where continuous, discrete and mixed continuous-discrete sets of covariates are considered.
+In particular, the properties of matching estimators and an IPW estimator, are studied when sufficient covariate subsets are selected with the described algorithms.
+For instance, smaller mean squared errors (MSE) are achieved when using our algorithms, than when using all the covariates predicting the treatment assignment.
+In general, decreasing cardinality of the covariate set when possible yields better results.
+Covariate selection in the context of record linkage studies is illustrated in an application where we estimate the effect of low compulsory school grades on acute complications of Type 1 Diabetes Mellitus.

-The paper will proceed as follows.
+The paper is organized as follows.
 In the next section the theoretical framework and the covariate selection procedure are introduced.
 In Section 3, results from a simulation study are presented and an application concerning the effect of low compulsory school grades on acute complications of Type 1 Diabetes Mellitus can be found in Section 4.
 A discussion concludes the paper.